Skip to content

 Data Cloud + Marketing Cloud

-Data Cloud (formerly CDP, now Salesforce Data 360) is becoming the strategic integration layer between MC and the rest of Salesforce.
+Data Cloud (formerly CDP, now Salesforce Data 360) is the strategic integration layer between MC and the rest of Salesforce.

 CapabilityDescription